 - Inspire Super at 16 to 20 fl oz/A. Do not apply within 14 days of harvest.
 Group 3 + 9 fungicide.
 12-hr reentry.

 - Merivon at 5 to 6.5 fl oz/A. Do not use with EC or oil-based products.
 Do not use within 14 days of harvest.
 Excellent control.
+Note that the product Broadform has the same active ingredients and can be used in nurseries and landscapes.
 Group 7 + 11 fungicide.
 12-hr reentry.

 - Ph-D WDG at 6.2 oz/A plus an adjuvant used weekly, ineffective at 2-week intervals.
 Limited to 3 applications per year.
 May be applied on the day of harvest.
 Group 19 fungicide.
 4-hr reentry.